-Why is site structure important for Google?
+Why is site structure important for Google – and users?

 1. Structure is a guide for Google

-The way your site is structured will give Google clues about where to find the most important content.
+The way your site is structured will give Google clues about where to find the most essential content.
 Your site’s structure determines whether a search engine can understand what your site is about and what you’re selling.